 Chief Safeguarding Officer

 The Head of School or designee is responsible to implement, audit and enforce safe practices across the school.

 Senior Child Protection Officer

-The Head of Student Support & Well-being or designee is responsible for overseeing child protection situations in the school.
+The Head of Inclusion (Student Support & Well-being) is responsible for overseeing child protection situations in the school.
 This role includes overseeing and supervising child protection concerns, ensuring that the school’s child protection policy is implemented, facilitating effective child protection training and practices across the wider school community.
-The Senior Child Protection Officer also appoints and supports the Child Protection Officers.

 Child Protection Officers

 Child protection officers are our divisional Vice Principals.
 CPOs are responsible for handling reports of concern identified by our community.
 They work closely with our counsellors and nurses.